 A: While a large portion of Catalina Island is in an undeveloped state, it wasn’t always that way.
-Catalina Island was home to a number of agricultural, mining and cattle operations in its rich historical past, all of which left their mark (and a few leftover species) on the land.
+Catalina Island was home to a number of agricultural, mining and cattle operations in its rich historical past, all of which left their marks (and a few leftover species) on the land.
 A number of introduced species of plants and animals have found their way into the Island’s interior through various means, largely brought by well-meaning people.
 Through these actions we now have bison and deer, cats and frogs, a number of exotic plants (some of them quite invasive), and many insects and other creatures (and a few that have been already removed, such as sheep, cattle, pigs, and goats).
 All of these alien species have the potential to negatively affect the fragile equilibrium of native ecosystems.
 Introduced species compete with the native species that are often at a disadvantage.
-Pressures from introduced species can also include disease, such as an outbreak of canine distemper in 1999 that necessitated emergency intervention to save the Island’s endemic fox.
+Pressures from introduced species can also include disease, such as an outbreak of canine distemper virus in 1999 that necessitated emergency intervention to save the Island’s endemic fox.
 In addition, Catalina’s wildlands face pressures from recreational use, and this is only likely to increase in the future as population increases.

 Conservancy managers work to restore some of the balance lost due to these many pressures, through invasive species removal, restoration of habitats degraded by former and current activities (some of them necessary, such as roads), monitoring of the natural environments to detect invaders and avoid their problematic side effects, and recreational management plans.
 Without this management, the native habitats and species would slowly degrade or even disappear.

-A: The Catalina Island Conservancy’s Board of Directors as a whole has responsibility for overall governance of the organization, and determining policy in the following areas: conservation, education and recreation programs, human resources, finance, development, community relations, operations, and strategic planning.
+A: The Catalina Island Conservancy Board of Directors as a whole has responsibility for overall governance of the organization, and determines policy in the following areas: conservation, education and recreation programs, human resources, finance, development, community relations, operations and strategic planning.

 The Conservancy relies on its members, donors and sponsors to allow us to continue our mission of being responsible stewards of the land through a balance of conservation, education and recreation.
-For more information about how you can help, click here.
+For more information about how you can help, click here

 Board of Directors of the Catalina Island Conservancy

-Q: Who are the members of the Board?
-A: The Board of Directors of the Conservancy is a diverse group of people from many walks of life with expertise in science, finance, business, communications and local governance.
-What Board members have in common is a love for Catalina Island and a commitment to the mission of the Conservancy.
+A: The Catalinas Island Conservancy Board of Directors is a diverse group of people from many walks of life with expertise in science, finance, business, communications and local governance.
+What board members have in common is a love for Catalina Island and a commitment to the mission of the Conservancy.

 A: The 88 percent of the Island that the Conservancy stewards, was deeded to the Conservancy to be protected in perpetuity as a nature preserve.
 In brief, appropriate use of the lands include (from the organization’s Articles of Incorporation):

-“…to preserve native plants and animals, biotic communities, geological and geographical formations of educational interest, as well as open-spaced lands used solely for the enjoyment of scenic beauty…
+- “…to preserve native plants and animals, biotic communities, geological and geographical formations of educational interest, as well as open-spaced lands used solely for the enjoyment of scenic beauty…

-“To promote the study of ecology, including terrestrial and aquatic, natural history, archaeology and conservation, and
+- “To promote the study of ecology, including terrestrial and aquatic, natural history, archaeology and conservation, and

 - “To promote the ecologically-sound and appropriate recreational and educational use of the property…by the general public, scientists and others.”

-A: According to the Conservancy’s Articles of Incorporation, the property of the Conservancy is irrevocably dedicated to charitable purposes and if dissolution is required, all the Conservancy’s assets would be transferred exclusively for charitable purposes, as directed by the Attorney General of the State of California.
+A: According to the Conservancy’s Articles of Incorporation, the property of the Conservancy is irrevocably dedicated to charitable purposes and, if dissolution is required, all the Conservancy’s assets would be transferred exclusively for charitable purposes, as directed by the Attorney General of the State of California.